Celebrity Spotlight On Mental Health: Schizophrenia Spectrum Disorder

 Offering support throughout the journey of schizophrenia

-After your loved one begins a schizophrenia treatment program, encourage them to stick to it.
+After your loved one begins a schizophrenia treatment program for this and other mental health conditions, encourage them to stick to it.
+A support system can be key to successful recovery or remission.
 You may consider accompanying them to appointments if needed, help the person keep track of their medication schedule, and watch for any side effects or changes in symptoms.
 Be sure to communicate openly with their healthcare provider about any concerns.

 One way to help your loved one is to assist with tasks like managing finances, cooking, cleaning, and maintaining personal hygiene as needed.
 Establish a routine that promotes regular exercise, balanced eating habits, and sufficient sleep, as these can improve overall well-being and manage symptoms.
 A regular, predictable schedule can create an overall sense of order and prevent overwhelm.